You might be wondering what the best lease management software is, or you may be considering whether or not it’s time to upgrade from spreadsheets.

-LeaseQuery provides a reporting suite with over 100 ways to view important data.
+LeaseQuery lease management software provides a reporting suite with over 100 ways to view important data.
 Journal entries, disclosure reports, and amortization schedules are all included.

 Running and creating custom reports is very easy, and it has all footnote disclosures you’ll need for reporting.
 A downside to the reporting which will likely be addressed soon is the ability to combine reporting components to create more consolidated reports.

 Mastering the reporting module will take some practice, but is nowhere near difficult.
 The software offers consolidated disclosure reports for critical dates, usage limits, rent abatements, and payment escalations.

 LeaseQuery is a general ledger agnostic system that integrates with the customer’s accounting software of choice such as Microsoft Dynamics, Oracle, and SAP.
 Another key integration is with Infor for GAAP-compliant accounting.

 LeaseQuery provides world-class support through knowledgeable accounting and technology professionals.
 They are quick to respond, and easy to work with.